quangbachit/jekyll-apple/README.md

 ### Comments

-whiteglass provides the ability to include your favourite commenting service, like [Disqus](https://disqus.com) or [Isso](https://posativ.org/isso).
+jekyll-apple provides the ability to include your favourite commenting service, like [Disqus](https://disqus.com) or [Isso](https://posativ.org/isso).

 To enable comments on pages and posts:
 1. Overwrite the `_includes/custom_comments_provider.html` with your custom provider of comments.